Drock91/DK_WAVE_7_XRPLGRANT/README.md

 * XRP Ledger & Xumm Wallet - Manage and store game currencies

-  - XRP Ledger code can be found specifically in the following scripts on the provided code line.
+  - XRP Ledger code can be found below in the following scripts and methods
   - [PlayFabServer.cs](PlayFabServer.cs)
     -
     - Method VerifyPlayerPayment line 469, used to determine if a player has already registered with an XRP wallet before registering a wallet.